Welcome to the Code Enforcement Division of the Planning and Development Department

 Find Minimum Housing Code and Minimum Housing Complaint Form under "Related Documents" on the right of this page.

-Garbage, Refuge, Waste / Public Nuisance / High Grass
+Public Nuisances / High Grass

-In the event a property is found in violation of the Minimum Housing, Garbage, Refuge and Waste, Public Nuisance, or High Grass Ordinance, its owner is notified of the violation(s) and must take steps to bring the property into compliance.
+In the event a property is found in violation of the Minimum Housing, Garbage, Refuse and Waste, Public Nuisance, or High Grass Ordinance, its owner is notified of the violation(s) and must take steps to bring the property into compliance.
 Failure to bring the property into compliance may result in fines and/or removal of the violation(s) at the owner's expense.
 If the City has to correct the violations through abatement procedures, a bill for services will be sent to the property owner.
 Failure to pay the bill will result in a lien being placed on the property and recorded at the Gaston County Register of Deeds Office.
 The City may demolish a substandard house, contract to have a high grass or weeded lot cut, or to have a public nuisance removed, upon proper notification having been sent to the property owner, which states the violation and date the violation must be corrected.

 Find the Public Nuisance Code under "Related Documents" on the right of this page.